-CMPS 320 Digital Circuits (5)

-An introduction to the logical design of digital computers including the analysis and synthesis of combinatorial and sequential circuits, and the use of such circuits in building processor components and memory.
-The course will apply the circuit theory to the design of an elementary processor with a small instruction set with absolute addressing and a hard-wired control unit.
-An assembly language for this processor will also be developed.
-This course includes a laboratory which will cover a mix of actual circuit work together with circuit synthesis and testing using software.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: One course in programming or permission of the instructor.

-CMPS 322 Digital Design with VHDL (5)

-This course uses a hardware description language (HDL) to design application-specific integrated circuits.
-The continuation of CMPS 320 includes modern digital design technology, in-depth treatment of algorithms and architectures for digital machines and comprehensive treatment of behavioral modeling in advanced digital design.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 320.

-CMPS 321 Computer Architecture (5)
+CMPS/ECE 3240 Computer Architecture II: Organization (4)

-This course follows the Digital Logic Design course and focuses on the design of the CPU and computer system at the architectural (or functional) level: CPU instruction sets and functional units, data types, control unit design, interrupt handling and DMA, I/O support, memory hierarchy, virtual memory, and buses and bus timing.
-In contrast, the Digital logic Design course is primarily concerned with implementation; that is, the combinatorial and sequential circuits which are the building blocks of the functional units.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+This course focuses on the design of the CPU and computer system at a functional level.
+Topics include CPU instruction sets and functional units, control unit design, interrupt handling and DMA, I/O support, memory hierarchy, virtual memory, buses and bus timing, and an introduction to instruction level parallelism, multithreading, and multiprocessing.
+Hardware security issues will also be discussed.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2240 or ECE 3200.

-CMPS 305 Numerical Analysis (5)
+MATH/CMPS 3300 Numerical Analysis (4)

-Number representation and basic concepts of error; numerical solutions of nonlinear equations and systems of equations; interpolation and extrapolation; numerical differentiation and integration; numerical solution of ordinary differential equations; approximation by spline functions.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 221 and MATH 203 or permission of instructor.
-Cross-listed with MATH 305: Numerical Analysis.
+Topics include: computer representation of numbers and round-off errors, algorithms and stability, numerical solutions to nonlinear equations in one variable, direct and iterative methods for solving linear systems of equations, interpolation and polynomial approximation, numerical differentiation and integration, and initial value problems for ordinary differential equations.
+A computer algebra system (CAS) will be used to program numerical algorithms and identify their limitations.
+The CAS will also be used on homework and exam problems.
+Each week lecture meets for 200 minutes.
+Prerequisites: (1) C- or better in MATH 2020, MATH 2320, or MATH 2520, and (2) C- or better in MATH 2610 or CMPS 2010.

-CMPS 335 Software Engineering (5)
+CMPS 3350 Software Engineering (4)

-A general introduction to Software Engineering.
-Deals with the specification, development, management, and evolution of complex software systems.
-Shows how to cost-effectively apply the methods and theory from Computer Science to solve difficult problems.
+This course is a general introduction to Software Engineering.
+The course will cover the specification, development, management, and evolution of complex software systems.
+Students will learn how to cost-effectively apply the methods and theory from Computer Science to solve difficult problems.
 The course presents a broad perspective on software and system engineering and surveys a wide spectrum of tools and techniques.
 Students are required to complete a project as part of a small software engineering team.
-Students may choose system projects involving software and hardware integration.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+Students will form groups and choose a software project early in the course, then apply methodologies learned in the course to complete their project.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

-CMPS 394 Client, Server, Internet and Hand-held Device Programming (5)
+CMPS 3390 Client, Server, Internet and Hand-held Device Programming (4)

 This course will use Java’s features and libraries to explore client-side, server-side, and internet programming.
-The concepts of multi-threading, synchronization, and network programming (socket and remote-method onvocation) will be introduced and used to develop internet client-server programs such as chat room, on-line help, file transfer, etc. The concepts of graphic user interfaces (GUIs) and hand-held devices (such as Android phone or tablets) will be discussed and applied in student projects.
-Meets for 200 minutes of lecture and 150 minutes of lab.
-Prerequisites: CMPS 222 and 223.
+The concepts of multi-threading, synchronization, and network programming (socket and remote-method invocation) will be introduced and used to develop internet client-server programs such as chat room, on-line help, file transfer, etc. The concepts of graphic user interfaces (GUIs) and hand-held devices (such as Android phones or tablets) will be discussed and applied in student projects.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

-CMPS 342 Database Systems (5)
+CMPS 3420 Database Systems (4)